captain-kirk/captain-kirk.github.io/_posts/2019-11-11-how-to-learn-python.md

 categories: guides, how-tos
 ---

-When people who want to learn how to code, I generally tell them to start with Python.
+When people who want to learn how to code ask me where to start, I generally tell them to start with Python.
 In my opinion, Python is the easiest language to digest if you have no programming experience.
 Why?
 Python is easily human readable.
-It is a logical language, meaning it's easy to pick up (due to its readability) and THEN pick up the concepts behind programming languages.
+It is a logical language, meaning it's easy to pick up writing code (due to its readability) and THEN pick up the concepts behind programming languages.
 The language itself is pretty intuitive.
 Python lacks the syntax requirements of languages such as C# and Java.
 The documentation is easy to understand.
 Given all this, YOU (yes you) can start writing programs today.
 With Python you can write with very simple programs with little experience.

 In 2015, I took an Intro to Data Science course.
 The following post is based off the rubric created by that class, taught by Peter Drake.